Synonym(s)

 DefinitionThis section has been translated automatically.

 Primulae radix contain 5 to 12% triterpene saponins (beta-amyrin basic structure); the main saponin in the cowslip (approx. 90%) is primulic acid with the genuine aglycone protoprimulagenin A and the corresponding glycosides primulasaponins 1 and 2.
 Glycosides of anagalligenin and priverogenin B were also found (sugar chains mostly consist of glucose, galactose, rhamnose and glucuronic acid).
-The drug also contains phenolic glycosides: primverine and primulaverine are the main components.
+The drug also contains phenol glycosides: primverine and primulaverine are the main components.

 HMPC monograph: Traditional-use: expectorant for coughs due to colds

-ESCOP mon ograph: for productive cough and catarrh of the airways, as well as chronic bronchitis
+ESCOP monograph: for productive cough and catarrh of the airways, as well as chronic bronchitis

 Commission e-monograph: catarrhs of the airways